 The three, four, and five-year-olds arriving at Ancona each morning enter a carefully crafted Montessori learning environment where they will grow academically, socially, and individually.
-The ample, open spaces of the child-centered early childhood classrooms:
+The ample, open spaces of our child-centered Montessori preprimary classrooms:

 - invite children to follow their innate desire to learn with intriguing materials that stretch their imaginations

 - offer appropriate challenges and

 - engage them, individually or in small groups, in sustained exploration.

 Long uninterrupted blocks of time allow children the freedom to choose activities, to establish a community of learners with their peers, and to benefit from the direction and guidance of teachers and assistants who design, document, and sustain the learning process.
 More on Montessori from the American Montessori Society >

 The Montessori method, developed by Dr. Maria Montessori, is a child-centered educational approach that supports the natural development of children.
 Montessori views the child as one who is naturally eager for knowledge and capable of initiating learning in a supportive, thoughtfully prepared learning environment.
 It is an approach that values the human spirit and the development of the whole child—physical, social, emotional, cognitive.

 Ancona adheres to Maria Montessori’s belief that children are naturally motivated, active learners who build their own understandings of the world as they interact with their environment.
 Our classrooms encourage children’s active explorations of carefully prepared materials and empower children through choice and freedom to take charge of their own learning.

 Over the years, Ancona’s Montessori program has evolved, adding the insights and understandings of constructivism—that children learn by constructing meaning from their lived experiences—and of progressivism—that an education for a democratic society must be child-centered, that is, led by the child’s interests, and grounded in authentic experiences—to the Montessori foundation.